HAKSOAT/haksoat.github.io/_posts/2024-04-30-why-log-returns.md

 BCO goes from \\$10k to \\$11k, giving a positive return of \\$1000 (profit).

 The dollar return is pretty easy to calculate and intuitive.
-However, if one is to ask the question: “looking at the dollar returns, which is the most profitable?”
+However, if one is to ask the question: "looking at the dollar returns, which is the most profitable?"
 Given the picture of just dollar returns alone, the answer is ACO.
 However, when you consider the amount invested, this conclusion is misleading.
 The reason is, the amounts put into the various investments differ.
 If you were to put in the same \\$30k investment into BCO, it would get to \\$33k, giving a positive return of \\$3000.

 Dollar returns can tell you what the gains or losses are, but you need to know the amount of the original investment to get the full story.
 This shows why simply calculating the dollar returns is limited and does not provide a means to compare returns fairly across various investments, especially when the invested amount differs.
 This leads us into simple returns.